 The Florida Association of Private Investigators, Inc. is incorporated in the State of Florida.
 The Document Number for this corporation is P05000163133.
-The date of incorporation was December 15, 2005 and was filed by Harvey E. Morse, President, and Ari S. Morse, Vice-President.
-The initial corporate mailing address is: 2435 South Ridgewood Avenue, Volusia County, South Daytona, Florida, 32119.
+The date of refiling the incorporation was December 15, 2005 and was filed by Harvey E. Morse, President, and Ari S. Morse, Vice-President.
+The corporate mailing address is: 2435 South Ridgewood Avenue, Volusia County, South Daytona, Florida, 32119.

 Article I. Name

 The name of this corporation is the Florida Association of Private Investigators, Inc., (hereinafter referred to as either the “Association” or “FAPI”).

 Article II.
 Mission and Vision

 The mission of the Association is to bring all Private Investigators together, primarily those who are licensed in the State of Florida, in addition to suppliers of services, education, training and equipment.
 The Association is dedicated to improving the professionalism of the industry, affecting change in legislation or other governing rules and regulations when necessary, promoting a positive image of the private investigative profession to society, and attempting to resolve issues of concern.
 It shall also be a source of educational training for the professional enhancement of its members.
 It shall have an Annual Meeting and shall attempt to make that experience accessible to the widest possible audience.
 The Association may initiate, present or participate in activities and functions in support of its mission, including promoting the advantages of utilizing private investigative services to the legal community and the general public.
 It is the goal of this organization to allow membership to the greatest number of Florida licensees, to ensure that the Association has the strongest voice for the profession in the State of Florida.